 As this year’s Toronto International Film Festival approaches, excitement is building about Rob Stewart’s Sharkwater Extinction.
-A sequel to his multi award-winning debut film, Sharkwater, this film shows Rob’s travels around the world to expose the mystery of why and how 150,000 sharks are still being killed each year.
+A sequel to his multi award-winning debut film, Sharkwater, this film shows Rob’s travels around the world to expose the mystery of why and how up to 150,000,000 sharks are still being killed each year.

 Rob, a Malibu-based filmmaker, had almost completed filming Sharkwater Extinction when he met with tragedy during a dive off the Florida Keys.
 Shortly after surfacing, Rob passed out and slipped under the water, undetected.